 Can Dogs Eat Macadamia Nuts and Be Okay?

-You may wonder, can dogs eat macadamia nuts and not suffer from it?
+You may wonder: Can dogs eat macadamia nuts and not suffer from it?
 In some cases, the symptoms are mild, and the dog gets better after a few days at home.
 Other dogs may experience seizures, or even go into a coma.

 If the symptoms are serious enough, your pup will need to stay at a veterinary hospital.
 They will receive IV fluids to keep them hydrated, and soon the toxins will be out of their system.
 Given proper care, dogs are able to completely recover from the poisoning in a few weeks.
+So in theory, yes, your dog can be okay after ingesting macadamia nuts.
+But the price he would pay is just too high.

 Prevention is key, so the best thing you can do is keep the nuts out of reach of your pup.
 Even if they never jump on tables or break into the trash, it’s better to be safe than sorry.
 Pets can be very creative when it comes to reaching places they’re not supposed to!